-Spaces partners with Sega Joyopolis to open new VR attraction in Japan
+Spaces partners with Sega Joypolis to open new VR attraction in Japan

 Spaces offers 3D facial scanning and a highlight video reel to share on social.
 Guests can engage in free roam extended virtual reality (XR) where interaction with the physical and digital world is amazingly blended.

-“Guests that visit the brand new Joyopolis VR location in Shibuya will transform into a Terminator and see their friends faces inside our extended reality (XR) experience, ” said Shiraz Akmal,CEO of Spaces, in a statement.
+“Guests that visit the brand new Joypolis VR location in Shibuya will transform into a Terminator and see their friends faces inside our extended reality (XR) experience, ” said Shiraz Akmal,CEO of Spaces, in a statement.
 “Spaces attractions are truly global and appeal to audiences around the world.
 We are honored to bring our high-quality experiences to guests in Tokyo—our first overseas location—with heart-pounding, interactive adventure that you can enjoy with your friends and family.”